axelspringer/tortuga-poc-marathon-hibernate/README.md

 Hiberthon is a hibernation service for marathon

+*ATTENTION This is a proof of concept.
+Do not run this in production*

 ## Tag the tasks in marathon

 Set ```"hiberthon.enable": "true"``` to activate hibernation for this application.
 Set ```"hiberthon.group": "0CD7EB62-1ACF-4EB3-B776-8CBF190D410D"``` to the id.